- Home

 Public Art Advisory Commission

 Public art enhances the feel of a city and enriches the lives of residents.
 It offers entertainment and enjoyment for residents and visitors, which in turn can help attract businesses and enhance the reputation of Waukee.
-With this in mind, the City of Waukee established the Waukee Public Art Advisory Commission as an advisory body for the Mayor and City Council in 2022.
+With this in mind, the Waukee City Council established the Waukee Public Art Advisory Commission in 2022.

 About the Commission